cbrandstoetter/marketplace/README.md

 <h3>Educational project to learn web development in Python Flask.
-A fully functional second hand market where you can register as a user, post the items you want to sell, look at items of other people and message each others.
+A fully functional second hand market where you can register as a user, post the items you want to sell, look at items of other people and message each other.
-I deployed the Application on the provider "digital ocean" once for practice.
-I used Gunicorn to serve the application on the cloud.</h3>

 <h2>Features:</h2>
 <ul>